 A Message from The Mayor

-We are a city that values all of its residents and stakeholders, and especially its city employees.
-Thank you to all for your ongoing dedication to this great community.
+St. Petersburg is a city that values all of its residents, stakeholders, and employees.
+Thank you for your ongoing dedication to our community.

-We appreciate the work you do and the role you play in ensuring St. Petersburg is the best place to live, work and play.
+We appreciate the work you do and the role you play in ensuring St. Petersburg is the best place for all to thrive.

-My administration is committed to inclusivity, intentional equity and transparency.
-And as public employees, we all share the enormous but important responsibility to preserve public trust.
+My administration is committed to inclusivity, intentional equity, and transparency.
+And as public employees, we all share the enormous and important responsibility to preserve public trust.

 As a city employee, it is vital you maintain that responsibility by demonstrating accountability and being good stewards of the city’s assets.